Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Introduction

 The results of replica method have been rigorously in a number of settings in compressed sensing.
 One example is given by message passing on matrices with special structure, such as sparsity \cite{Guo2006AsymptoticMO,Montanari2006AnalysisOB,Baron2010BayesianCS,Korada2010a,Barbier2020a} or spatial coupling \cite{Kudekar2010,Krzakala2012,Donoho2011OC}.
 In \cite{RFG2012}, Rangan et al. studied the asymptotic performance of a class of Maximize-A-Posterior (MAP) estimators.
 Using standard large deviation techniques, the authors represented the MAP estimator as the limit of an indexed MMSE estimator's sequence.
 Consequently, they determined the estimator's asymptotics employing the results from \cite{GuoVerdu2005} and justified the decoupling property of MAP estimators under Replica Symmetry (RS) assumption for an i.i.d. measurement matrix $\bPhi$.
 The asymptotic performance for the MAP estimator where the RS assumption does not hold but satisfies some looser symmetric assumptions, called Replica Symmetry Breaking (RSB) is considered in \cite{Bereyhi2019a}.
 Under the RSB assumption with $b$ steps of breaking (bRSB), the equivalent noisy single-user channel is given in form of an input term added by an impairment term.
 The impairment term, moreover, is expressed as a sum of an independent Gaussian random variable and $b$ correlated non-Gaussian interference terms.

 Recently, there have been some works which aim to close the gap between mathematically rigorous proof and results from the replica method.
 Reeves and Pfister considered the fundamental limit of compressed sensing for i.i.d. signal distributions and i.i.d.
 Gaussian measurement matrices \cite{Reeves2019}.
 Under some mild technical conditions, their results show that the limiting mutual information and Minimum Mean Square Error (MMSE) are equal to the values predicted by the replica method.
-Their proof techniques are based on establishing relationships between mutual information and MMSE at finite $n$ $m$ such as \cite{GuoShamaiVerdu2005}, and extending obtained results in large system limits.
+Their proof techniques are based on establishing relationships between mutual information and MMSE at finite $n,m$ and $n\sim m$ such as \cite{GuoShamaiVerdu2005}, and extending obtained results in large system limits.
 In \cite{Barbier2018OptimalEA}, Barbier et al. showed that the results for Generalized Linear Models (GLM) and i.i.d. sources stemming from the replica method are indeed correct and imply the optimal value of both estimation and generalization error.
 The proof is based on the adaptive interpolation method \cite{Barbier2017TheAI} which is an extension of interpolation method developed by Guerra and Toninelli \cite{Guerra2002TheTL} in the context of spin glasses, with an adaptive interpolation path.
 More specifically, this scheme interpolates between the original problem and the solution via replica method in small steps, each step involving its own set of trial parameters and Gaussian mean-fields in the spirit of Guerra and Toninelli.
 We are then able to choose the set of trial parameters in various ways so that the upper and lower bounds are eventually matched.
+By a generalization of the adaptive interpolation method, Truong \cite{Truong2021FundamentalLA} has recently established exact asymptotic expressions for the normalized mutual information and MMSE of sparse linear regression in the sub-linear sparsity regime, i.e., $m=n^{\alpha}$ for some $\alpha \in (0,1)$.
+This work shows that the traditional linear assumption between the signal dimension and number of observations in the replica and adaptive interpolation methods is not necessary for sparse signals.